 A new Half Penny initially afforded accurate pound conversion from 144d into 100p.
 Measuring just 17mm made them easily dropped and lost.
-Difficulty picking them back up didn't seem worth the effort when often choosing not to accept them in change due inflation soon making them almost worthless.
+Difficulty picking them back up didn't seem worth the effort when many often chose not to accept them in change due inflation soon making them almost worthless.
 Resistance to raising prices lasted until 1984 when demonetising all half pences.
-Fears of rounding everything up to nearest penny may actually prove unfounded.
+Fears of rounding all items up to nearest penny may actually prove unfounded.
 Frustration since aims at items priced 99p.
-So just think yourself lucky for the saving previously affording 99½p.
+So there's some small saving from a previously charged 99½p to simply claim its less than one pound.

-Long tradition upheld by our reigning monarchs handing out Maundy Money kept two old coins.
+Two older coins managed to keep up a long tradition upheld by our reigning monarchs handing out Maundy Money.
 Specially minted in silver just for this annual occasion, the modernised set still includes three and four pence coins.
 Silver Thru'pences date back from 1551.
 Lastly 12 sided brass coins were familiar change until 1967 removal from circulation.

 Four pence coins known as a Groat date further back through reign of Edward I. These didn't prove as popular and went out of general circulation by the 17th century after favouring a far handier six pence tanner worth half a shilling.